 - A finalist for an Outstanding Achievement Award for Environmental Efforts

 - Awarded the Special Award for the “Coolest Downtown”

 Read more in the 2017 AIB Evaluation Report.

-Become a Community Partner – Become a sponsor and gain recognition at our Annual Earth Day event and on our promotional materials.
-Download the sponsorship form.
+Become a community partner and gain recognition at our Annual Earth Day event and on promotional materials.